How to Build Anomalous (3+1)d Topological Quantum Field Theories: Twisted supercohomology in two ways

 with the unique nontrivial Postnikov invariants connecting the groups~\cite{Fre12,DG18}.
 Therefore the spectrum corresponding to $\tsVect^\times$ under the stable homotopy hypothesis~\cite{GJO19,MOPSV22} is $I_{\C^\times}(\tau_{\le 2}\ko) = SH$, as it has isomorphic homotopy groups and Postnikov invariants.
 Thus, the abelian group of homotopy classes of maps

 is naturally isomorphic to $\SH^{n}(X)$.

 Like for twisted ordinary cohomology, we will use automorphisms of $\tsVect^\times$ to twist supercohomology.
 The automorphisms of interest to us are: \begin{description} \item[Fermion parity] tensor a $1$-morphism with the odd line.
 This defines a $B\Z/2$-action. \item[Duality] send objects, $1$-morphisms, and $2$-morphisms to their duals.
-This almost defines a $\Z/2$-action. \end{description} The Koszul sign rule means that duality does not square to the identity, but rather participates in an abelian $2$-group extension with fermion parity:
+This is reminiscent of the time-reversal action of $\sVect$ and almost defines a $\Z/2$-action. \end{description} The Koszul sign rule means that duality does not square to the identity, but rather participates in an abelian $2$-group extension with fermion parity:

 $2$-group extensions of the form~\eqref{2gpext} are classified by $H^3(B\Z/2;\Z/2)\cong\Z/2$~\cite[Theorem 1]{SP11}, so the extension $\mathbb A$ of duality by fermion parity is uniquely specified up to isomorphism by the fact that it is non-split.